KAFSALAH/WQD7005-DATA-MINING-PROJECT/README.md

 # WQD7005-DATA-MINING-PROJECT
-This is a group Project in Data Mining Course at university of Malaya.
+This is a group Project in the Data Mining Course at university of Malaya.

 [Sales_Mining.csv](https://github.com/KAFSALAH/WQD7005-DATA-MINING-PROJECT/blob/main/Sales_Mining.csv) Is the complete dataset that we will apply data mining on.